mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 - DONE Create a button on the bottom of the footer
 - DONE Button will show all the orders in a new table (find a table component?
 Ant Design?)
+- DONE Put button in the Header or create a menu finally
+- DONE BUG: Make sure those items wrap
+- BUG: Refresh (# of items left) needs to be updated correctly.
 - Add a "Ordered?" button that operates as a checkbox
-- Put button in the Header or create a menu finally
-- BUG: Make sure those items wrap
-- BUG: Refresh (# of items left) needs to be updated correctly.

 # Improvements and Tasks